 INTRODUCTION

 Nancy Lynée Woo is a poet, imagination enthusiast, and eco-activist who harbors a wild love for the natural world.
 Her debut poetry collection is I’d Rather Be Lightning (GASHER Press, 2023).
-Nancy is a 2023 recipient of the California Creative Corps grant, and she has received fellowships from Artists at Work, PEN America, Arts Council for Long Beach, California Center for the Book, Idyllwild Writers Week and Literary Women.
-Her work has been published in The Shore, Tupelo Quarterly, Stirring, Radar Poetry, and others.
+Nancy was a 2023-24 recipient of the California Creative Corps grant and a 2015 PEN America Emerging Voices Fellow.
+She has received fellowships and grants from Artists at Work, Arts Council for Long Beach, California Center for the Book, Idyllwild Writers Week, Plympton Writing Downtown, and Literary Women.
+Her work has been published in Salamander, The Shore, Tupelo Quarterly, Stirring, Radar Poetry, and others.
+She is currently the Long Beach Youth Poet Laureate Fellow with the Long Beach Public Library, and enjoys mentoring a cohort of teen poets.

 EXTENDED BIO